joeyGumer/Pixel_Mirror--Diablo_II/README.md

 How to win the game:

-- When you defeat at least 2 bosses and entries in the portal you will win the game.
+- Defeat the second boss and enter the portal

 Debug features:

-- To enter mode Debug click F1:
+- To enter mode Debug press F1:

 	- See Walkability Tiles.
 	- Arrow Keys: Move Camera.